How long is long enough? Finite-horizon approximation of energy storage scheduling problems: Introduction

-An attempt at proposing a theoretical analysis of planning horizons was made by \cite{Cruise2019Control}, who introduced an algorithm to determine planning and decision horizons for a finite-horizon energy storage scheduling problem.
-The algorithm finds the respective lengths of the decision and planning horizon for which the solution to their full-horizon problem is obtained.
+As a first step toward addressing this challenge, we focus on problems using deterministic forecasts, which are widely adopted in both practice and academic research due to their analytical tractability \citep{Weitzel2018Energy}.
+While stochastic methods offer a more realistic representation by explicitly modeling uncertainty, developing a theoretical analysis of planning horizons is significantly more tractable in a deterministic framework and serves as a necessary foundation for future extensions to stochastic settings.
+An attempt at proposing such a theoretical analysis in a deterministic framework was made by \cite{Cruise2019Control}, who introduced an algorithm to determine planning and decision horizons for a finite-horizon energy storage scheduling problem.
+The algorithm finds the respective lengths of the decision and planning horizons for which the solution to their full-horizon problem is obtained, based on properties of the primal and dual variables obtained from the optimality conditions of the problem.
 This algorithm is applied in \cite{Cruise2018Impact} and further extended in \cite{Anjos2020Control}.
-However, this approach does not provide the minimum planning horizon that gives the solution of the full-horizon problem.
-Moreover, as they assume that the problem is finite, there is no indication regarding how the solution compares to that of the infinite-horizon problem when the end of the finite horizon is reached.
-In other works, a sufficient condition to identify a forecast horizon has been obtained.
-If in the resulting schedule, the storage system hits both its minimum and maximum capacity limits (in any order), the horizon is a forecast horizon; see \cite{Jesudasan2014Scheduling, Flatley2016Optimal, Zhao2019Determining}.
+However, their proofs are based on the assumption that the problem is finite and are no longer valid when this assumption is relaxed.
+In other works, it has been found that if in the resulting schedule, the storage system hits both its minimum and maximum capacity limits (in any order), the horizon is a forecast horizon; see \cite{Jesudasan2014Scheduling, Flatley2016Optimal, Zhao2019Determining}.
 A similar result has long been known for the wheat trading problem, see for example \cite{Hartl1986Forward}.
-However, this condition is not necessary and therefore, can also not be used to determine the minimum forecast horizon.
+In all these related works, however, the conditions for a planning horizon to be in a forecast horizon in storage scheduling problems are sufficient but not necessary, and therefore, cannot be used to determine the minimum forecast horizon.